-Outdoor games are trending in family resorts, restaurants with outdoor spaces, and in backyards.
-These games provide fun family bonding time and keep the kids occupied during play dates.
+Fun outdoor games are trending in family resorts, restaurants with outdoor spaces, and backyards.
+These games provide fun family bonding time and keep the kids occupied during playdates.

 Kan Jam is a perfect game to play with friends at the beach or with the family in the backyard.
 To play, you’ll form two teams of two players.
-One player tries to toss a Frisbee (or the generic, “flying disc”) into a target while your opponent tries to deflect it.
+One player tries to toss a Frisbee (or the generic, “flying disc”) into a can from 17′ away while the opponent tries to deflect it.
 You’ll receive points for hitting the can, too.

 Ladder Toss is a classic tailgate and beach game because it’s portable and comes with a carrying case.
-Players throw bollos at target ladder rungs that are different colors.
+Players throw bolos at target ladder rungs that are different colors.
 The score is calculated based on which and how many rungs you snag.
 This yard game is also called ladder golf or bolo toss.

 Most everyone who grew up decades ago probably played horseshoes as a kid with those heavy, metal horseshoes that today would cause parents to recoil in horror at the potential danger of injury and/or property damage.
-But with the modern, rubber version you can still enjoy the classic, family-oriented backyard game without the crazy 1970s-era dangers.
+But with the modern, rubber version, you can still enjoy the classic, family-oriented beach or lawn game without the crazy 1970s-era dangers.

 Chess and Checkers

 Choose a mat and then buy the pieces separately.
 Chess pieces come in a variety of heights, too, so if you’d like a giant outdoor game, they have pieces that are nearly 3′ tall.

 Giant Connect Four

-If you’re looking for giant outdoor games, outdoor Connect Four is more fun than the original.
-We have played this multiple times at resorts and prefer the over-sized version.
+If you’re looking for giant outdoor games, outdoor Connect Four is way more fun than the original indoor game.
+We have played this multiple times at resorts.
 The pieces are stored on the posts and release from the bottom of the board after a game with ease.

-Take bowling to a new level by rolling or kicking an over-sized ball during a game of inflatable bowling.
+Take bowling to a new level by rolling or kicking an over-sized ball during lawn games of inflatable bowling.
 The enormous ball knocks over equally enormous pins.
 It deflates for easy storage and is one of the outdoor activities that is both a fun game and great exercise.
 Like regular bowling, the player who knocks over the most pins wins.
 Kids love this.

-The classic game of croquet is always a favorite.
-You’ll need a good-sized lawn for this, but a classic game of croquet is an awesome way to engage multiple ages as players try their best to hit the ball through various hoops.
+The classic game of croquet one of the most popular yard games.
+You’ll need a good-sized lawn for this, but croquet is an awesome way to engage multiple ages as players try their best to hit the ball with a mallet through various hoops in order to win.

 Outdoor badminton is great fun for the whole family, and maybe a little competitive, either in your backyard or at the beach.
-A portable outdoor badminton set that includes everything from the net and poles to the birdies and rackets, can make this happen easily and inexpensively.
+A portable outdoor badminton set that includes equipment from the net and poles to the birdies and rackets can make this happen easily and inexpensively.

 Giant Wooden Yard Dice

-Giant Wooden Yard Dice allow you to play your favorite family-friendly dice games in your backyard in a funny, novel way.
+Giant Wooden Yard Dice allow you to play your favorite dice games in your backyard in a funny, novel way.
 It’s one of the excellent outdoor games for families.

-You played kickball in elementary school as a kid.
+You probably played kickball in elementary school as a kid.
 If you have a backyard big (and flat) enough or are at a stretch of beach with few other people, you may enjoy playing kickball again with your whole family.
 It’s a ball game similar to baseball—except the ball is kicked rather than thrown—and the bases are included with the set.

-Flickin’ Chicken is fun for the whole family.
+Flickin’ Chicken is a top pick for outdoor games for kids.
 The name, contents of four rubber chickens, a target disc, and a scorepad pretty much explain how the game works.
 Little ones usually think tossing a rubber chicken is hysterical, but so will the whole family.